SpokenWebAlberta/sandbox/pages/team.md

 <div class = "figure bio">
   <img src="{{ '/img/bio/Kroon.jpg' | absolute_url }}" />
-</div> **Ariel Kroon** is a recent graduate of U of A. Her PhD thesis studied narratives of crisis in Canadian post-apocalyptic science fiction from 1948-1989, and what contemporary Canadians can learn from them.
-She is interested in the ways that the attitudes of the past shape our future-oriented imaginaries and actions in the present.
-She has published in SFRA Review and The Goose, and is currently a non-fiction editor at Solarpunk Magazine.
-Research interests of hers include post-humanist feminist theory and philosophy, ecocriticism, and solarpunk.
-Connect with her on YouTube, at Academia.edu, or her personal blog.
+</div> **Ariel Kroon** (she/her) is an independent settler scholar whose PhD research focused on post-apocalyptic crisis narratives in the context of Canadian literature and science fiction.
+She has given talks and workshops on topics including but not limited to rights management for archival audio, climate anxiety, genre fiction, and Canadian literature, and co-hosts and produces the podcast Solarpunk Presents; her academic work has appeared in <a href="https://sfrareview.org/2021/04/23/living-beyond-the-end-times-an-argument-for-queer-utopianism/">SFRA Review</a>, The Goose, Canadian Literature and the SpokenWeb Podcast episode “Academics on Air.”
+Connect with her at arielkroon.ca.

 ### Graduate Research Assistants